-The moonshine kit comes complete with everything you need for making your own blueberry moonshine.
-Most of the parts are made of quality 304 food grade Stainless steel that will never discolor or rust.
+This moonshine kit comes complete with everything you need for making your own blueberry moonshine.
+Most of the parts are made of quality 304 food grade stainless steel that will never discolor or rust.

 The kit includes a 5 gallon fermentation barrel that has a one-way pressure relief valve as well as 3 clamps that allow you to create an air tight seal on your barrel.
 The barrel also has a false bottom that keeps your products away from the base and prevents these items from settling.

 A distillation tower is also included in the set.The distillation tower has stainless steel coils built inside the chamber that is designed to cool down the liquid for condensation.

 You also get a 120V water pump that is used to add cold water to the distillation tower which allows vapors to rapidly cool down for condensation.

 The moonshine still is ideal for making moonshine but can be used to make several different types of alcoholic beverages.